• FIRST COAST RELIEF FUND •

 Working Together in Crisis

-The First Coast Relief Fund is dedicated to helping Northeast Florida residents in times of crisis by providing critical support to nonprofits when their resources and capacity are strained.
-The Relief Fund — fueled by the generosity of hundreds of donors in our community — is a first responder for our nonprofit sector, benefitting hundreds of thousands of our neighbors in their time of dire need.
+The First Coast Relief Fund is dedicated to helping Northeast Florida residents in times of natural disaster and man-made crisis by providing critical support to nonprofits.
+The Relief Fund — fueled by the generosity of hundreds of donors in our community — is a key supporter for our nonprofit sector, benefitting hundreds of thousands of our neighbors in their time of dire need.

 Since its inception, the Relief Fund has distributed $8.98 million through 251 grants to 128 unique organizations in Baker, Clay, Duval, Nassau, Putnam and St. Johns counties.